Thaeimos/gcp-miniature-goggles/README.md

 gcloud iam service-accounts create ${ACCOUNT_NAME} --display-name "${ACCOUNT_NAME}" --description "Service account used for ${PROJECTID} in GitHub and deploying in"

 # We need to assign the roles one by one, hence the loop
-LISTROLES=( storage.admin viewer iam.serviceAccountUser cloudbuild.builds.editor appengine.appCreator appengine.appAdmin pubsub.editor cloudfunctions.developer serviceusage.serviceUsageAdmin )
+LISTROLES=( storage.admin viewer iam.serviceAccountUser cloudbuild.builds.editor appengine.appCreator appengine.appAdmin pubsub.editor cloudfunctions.admin serviceusage.serviceUsageAdmin )
 for ROLE in "${LISTROLES[@]}"; do gcloud projects add-iam-policy-binding ${PROJECTID} --member="serviceAccount:${ACCOUNT_NAME}@${PROJECTID}.iam.gserviceaccount.com" --role="roles/${ROLE}"; done

 # Create credentials for that service account